ispc/ispc/docs/ispc.rst

 -------------------------------------------------

 The release has several new language features, which do not affect compatibility.
-Namely, new streaming stores, aos_to_soa/soa_to_aos instrinsics for 64 bit types, and a "#pragma ignore".
+Namely, new streaming stores, aos_to_soa/soa_to_aos intrinsics for 64 bit types, and a "#pragma ignore".

 One change that potentially may affect compatibility - changed size of short vector